ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/scripts/README-exact-run-aggregation.md

 ## Known cutover blockers

 The current collector does not yet emit `batch-attestation.json` or every strict regression metadata field.
-The 21 current batch workflows also lack the canonical run name and trusted orchestration-ID/dispatch-nonce inputs, and their reachable external actions and container images still include mutable tags.
+The 22 current batch workflows also lack the canonical run name and trusted orchestration-ID/dispatch-nonce inputs.
 Some package workflows use inconsistent Test 6 statuses for the same decision.
-Before activation, separate migrations must pin those execution references and normalize outputs to `passed`, `failed`, `deferred`, or
+Before activation, separate migrations must wire the exact-run identities and normalize outputs to `passed`, `failed`, `deferred`, or
 `not_applicable`; generic `skipped` is reserved only for a baseline failure.
 Existing failing decisions remain failures during that migration.
 This foundation